-C. Testimony by the accused individual(s) (or advisor) including witnesses.
+c) Testimony by the accused individual(s) (or advisor), including witnesses.
 The Board of Directors may ask questions at any time during presentations by the accused individual(s) or their witnesses.

-D. Closing statement by the investigator and/or the accuser.
+d) Closing statement by the investigator and/or the accuser.

-E. Closing statement by the accused individual(s) or advisor.
+e) Closing statement by the accused individual(s) or advisor.

-6.5 Deliberations -- The Board of Directors will then go into a closed session.
+E. Deliberations -- The Board of Directors will then go into a closed session.
 During the closed session, only Board members may be present.

-If the Board of Directors believes that additional testimony or additional questions of the accused individual(s), accuser, investigator, or a witness is required, that might be available, then they may reopen the Hearing.
-While, in closed session the Board of Directors may deliberate freely.
+1. If the Board of Directors believes that additional testimony or additional questions of the accused individual(s), accuser, investigator, or a witness is required, the Board of Directors may reopen the Hearing.

+2. While in closed session, the Board of Directors may deliberate freely.
 The Board will determine the guilt or innocence of the accused individual(s) first.
 Guilt will be determined by a 2/3 majority.

-Each Board member will have one vote.
-The Hearing Chair will be allowed to vote if a member of the Board of Directors.
-If the accused individual(s), accuser, or the investigator is a member of the Board of Directors they will not be allowed to vote.
+3. Each Board member will have one vote.
+The Hearing Chair will be allowed to vote, if a member of the Board of Directors.

+4. If the accused individual(s), accuser, or the investigator is a member of the Board of Directors they will not be included in deliberations and will not be authorized to vote.
 Instead, they may choose an individual to serve on the Board for the purposes of the disciplinary hearing.
 This selected person will be allowed to vote.

-6.6 Penalty -- If the accused individual is found guilty then the Board of Directors must determine the appropriate penalty.
+F. Penalty -- If the accused individual is found guilty, the Board of Directors must determine the appropriate penalty.
 Selection of the penalty will occur by a simple majority vote.
 The Hearing Chair will not cast a vote except in the need to break a tie vote.

 The Board of Directors may select from the following penalties.